 We mainly dined in our hotel.
 They had a decent Indian food menu and a clean dining room.

-The Hampi area is a UNESCO world heritage site, which means new hotel constructions are not permitted in this area.
-The site of the monuments is also very large!
+The Hampi area is a UNESCO World Heritage Site, which means new hotel constructions are not permitted in this area.
+The site of the monuments is also huge!

 Therefore, you will discover that most 3 star plus hotels and resorts are located away from Hampi.

 The village does have some of those backpacker-type huts or so-called cottages.
 Mainly youngsters tend to hang out there.
 Yet, they are a bit overpriced for what you get, as they are missing hygiene and the rooms are not properly closed (open ceiling points).

 There is also another part of Hampi, which was coined the hippie island in the past 10 years or so.